 Protect Yourself With MFE

 Speak to the experienced professionals at MFE Insurance Brokerage to learn more about the most effective ways to protect yourself against copyright infringement claims.
-MFE is an independent insurance agency with offices in California, Detroit and New York City.
+MFE is an independent insurance agency with offices in Los Angeles, CA and Birmingham, MI.
 They are dedicated to quoting and placing insurance via multiple carriers, which helps ensure clients benefit from the most competitive prices possible.

 Regarding cannabis businesses — both dispensaries and larger-scale operations — MFE provides general liability insurance and product liability insurance.
 It also offers commercial automobile insurance, workers compensation insurance, umbrella/excess liability insurance, equipment breakdown insurance, cyber liability insurance, loss of income insurance and Employment Practices Liability Insurance (EPLI), among other types of insurance.
 Call MFE today at 213-266-7990 or contact them online to receive a quote or to learn more about their products.